Treatment for eczema

-Different types and stages of eczema affect 31.6 million people in the United States, which is over 10% of the population.
+Different types and stages of eczema affect 31.6 million people in the United States, over 10% of the population.

-Many people use the word eczema when referring to atopic dermatitis, which is the most common type.
-The term atopic refers to a collection of conditions that involve the immune system, including atopic dermatitis, asthma, and hay fever.
+Many people use the word eczema when referring to the most common atopic dermatitis.
+The term atopic refers to conditions involving the immune system, including atopic dermatitis, asthma, and hay fever.
 The word dermatitis refers to inflammation of the skin.

 Some people outgrow the condition, whereas others will continue to have it throughout adulthood.
 This article will discuss its symptoms, treatments, causes, and types.

 The specific cause of eczema remains unknown, but many health professionals believe it develops due to genetic and environmental factors.

 Children are more likely to develop eczema if a parent has it or another atopic condition.
 If both parents have an atopic condition, the risk is even higher.

 These include soaps, detergents, shampoos, disinfectants, and juices from fresh fruits, meats, and vegetables.

 Dust mites, pets, pollens, and mold can all lead to eczema.
 This is known as allergic eczema.